-Forget the flour tortillas and Frosted Flakes, and don’t even think about grabbing that loaf of ciabatta!
-“Whole grains provide a good source of fiber, B vitamins, and may even help regulate blood-sugar levels and promote a loss of belly fat,” explains Erin Palinski-Wade, RD, CDE.
-“For every grain you choose, make it 100 percent whole grain.”
-Our exclusive report 19 Best & Worst Store Bought Breads can help you sift through the most popular pieces of toast so you can choose the right one.
+Forget the flour tortillas and Frosted Flakes, and don't even think about grabbing that loaf of ciabatta!
+"Whole grains provide a good source of fiber, B vitamins, and may even help regulate blood-sugar levels and promote a loss of belly fat," explains Erin Palinski-Wade, RD, CDE, LDN.
+"For every grain you choose, make it 100 percent whole grain."
+Our exclusive report best & worst store-bought breads can help you sift through the most popular pieces of toast so you can choose the right one.

 At the same time cayenne pepper torches your tongue, it also incinerates the fat cells in your tummy.
 A study in the American Journal of Clinical Nutrition found that eating capsaicin, the main compound in the fiery pepper that lends it its heat, speeds up abdominal fat loss by boosting the body's ability to convert food into energy.
 Add some heat and color to your cooking with these 20 Spicy Recipes That Fire Up Your Metabolism.

 Consider these bumpy red berries your new natural weight loss pill.
-Raspberries are jam-packed with fiber and water, which help you feel full, as well as ketones—antioxidants that can help burn fat.
+Raspberries are jam-packed with fiber and water, which help you feel full.
 And just like other berries, raspberries are brimming with polyphenols, powerful plant chemicals that have been shown to whittle your middle.
 Throw them onto your morning oatmeal or pop them as a snack to reap their benefits.